-TERM DEFINITION Chemical of high concern (CoHC) A carcinogen, mutagen, or developmental/reproductive toxicant; persistent, bioaccumulative, and toxic substance (PBT); very persistent and very bioaccumulative (vPvB); or any other chemical fo which there is scientific evidence of probable serious effects to human health or the environment that give rise to an equivalent level of concern, such as endocrine disruption or neurotoxicity, or a chemical whose breakdown products result in a CoHC that meets any of the above criteria.
+TERM DEFINITION Chemical of high concern (CoHC) A carcinogen, mutagen, or developmental/reproductive toxicant; persistent, bioaccumulative, and toxic substance (PBT); very persistent and very bioaccumulative (vPvB); or any other chemical for which there is scientific evidence of probable serious effects to human health or the environment that give rise to an equivalent level of concern, such as endocrine disruption or neurotoxicity, or a chemical whose breakdown products result in a CoHC that meets any of the above criteria.
 This definition of a CoHC aligns with criteria for GreenScreen Benchmark-1, as well as the Globally Harmonized System of Classification and Labeling of Chemicals (GHS).
-The CFP CoHCs Reference List is a static version, updated every two years, of C List TranslatorTM 1 chemicals.
-In the CFP Survey, responders have the option to chemical footprint using the European Union's Candidate List of Substances of Concern for Authorization (EU Candidate SVHC List).
-The EU Candidate SVHC L subset of the CFP CoHCs Reference List.
+The CFP CoHCs Reference List is a static version, updated every two years, of GreenScreen List TranslatorTM 1 chemicals.
+In the CFP Survey, responders have the option to measure their chemical footprint using the European Union's Candidate List of Substances of Very High Concern for Authorization (EU Candidate SVHC List).
+The EU Candidate SVHC List is a subset of the CFP CoHCs Reference List.
 Chemicals policy A statement of how a company manages chemicals in its products, supply chains, manufacturing operations, facilities, and/or packaging beyond legal requirements.
 Chemicals policy- facilities Addresses chemicals in products used or contained in offices, retail spaces, laboratories, distribution centers, cafeterias, or outdoor spaces.
 For example, chemicals contained in furniture, furnishings, and/or products used for cleaning, food service ware, and landscape maintenance.
 Note a facility chemicals policy does not include chemicals used directly in manufacturing operations.
-Chemicals policy- manufacturing operations Addresses chemicals used in manufacturing operations, which are used on their own or in mixtures, directly in or created during the manufacture of a product that are not incorporated in whole or in part in the product.
+Chemicals policy- packaging Addresses chemicals in primary, secondary, and/or tertiary packaging.
+See "packaging" definition.
 Chemicals policy- products Addresses chemicals in products sold, licensed, or distributed by a company.
 Chemicals policy- supply chains Addresses chemicals used, at a minimum, by Tier 1 suppliers.
 Chemical substance See "Substance."
 Formulated product A mix of substances and/or mixtures.
 Examples include: paints, adhesives, cosmetics, lubricants, detergents, and cleaning products.
 Can be sold to another formulator, fabricator, or distributor, or sold as a final product to a retailer or consumer.
 Formulator Downstream user who produces mixtures and usually supplies them further down the supply chain or directly to consumers.
 A formulator mixes together substances and/or mixtures, with no chemical reaction taking place during the process.
 Examples of such mixtures include paints, adhesives, cosmetics, lubricants, detergents and diagnostic kits (https://echa.europa.eu/regulations/reach/downstream-users/who-is-a-downstream-user/formulators/classifying-mixtures, accessed 3/28/2023).
 Full chemical ingredient information CFP defines "full chemical ingredient information" as follows: For formulated products: a company knows: 100% of the intentionally added substances by mass and any impurities that are both a CoHC and present at 100 parts per million (ppm) or higher in the formulation.
 For articles: a company knows: 95% of the intentionally added substances by mass and any impurities that are both a CoHC and present at 1000 ppm or higher in a homogeneous material.